Solar eclipses are rare events, and total solar eclipses even more special.

 The corona is also the source of the solar wind, a flow of highly energized, charged particles that reaches all the way to the edge of the solar system.

-The solar wind can carry more than one million tons per second of material away from the sun, and as these particles stream past Earth, they are moving at around 400 km/s.
+The solar wind can carry more than one million tons per second of material away from the sun and as these particles stream past Earth, they are moving at around 400 kilometers per second.
 Most of the particles are deflected around the Earth by our planet’s magnetic field, but occasionally some make it as far as our atmosphere, causing auroras around the north and south magnetic poles.

-Earth’s magnetic field is very likely responsible for saving our atmosphere from this torrent of charged particles.
+Earth’s magnetic field is responsible for saving our atmosphere, and fragile creatures like us, from this torrent of charged particles.
 Recent observations by NASA’s MAVEN mission have revealed how the solar wind slams into Mars, which has a much weaker magnetic field than Earth, and strips particles from its atmosphere.

 Total solar eclipses are rare, visually stunning and emotionally powerful events, but they have also enabled some truly world-changing science experiments.

 Albert Einstein’s famous general theory of relativity has revolutionized our concepts of gravity, space and time, but in 1919 it was a new theory by an unproven physicist.
 One of its key predictions is that light would follow a curved path around a large, massive object.
 The Sun is certainly a massive object, and so the position of distant stars should change very slightly when their light passes close to the Sun.
-The problem is that the Sun is so bright that it overwhelms the distant star light.
+The problem is that the Sun is so bright that it overwhelms the light of stars.

 The solar eclipse of May 1919 provided the first opportunity to test Einstein’s prediction, and two expeditions were launched from England by Sir Arthur Eddington.
 One went to the island of Principe, off the west coast of Africa and the second to Sobral, Brazil, to photograph the eclipse and precisely measure the positions of stars close to the sun.

 The results of Eddington’s observations matched the predictions and provided the first evidence to support Einstein’s radical theory.
-The finding made newspaper headlines, the theory of relativity because world famous and Einstein because a scientific celebrity.
-Of course, the experiment was repeated during the 1922 eclipses, and numerous times since then, with the results in agreement with the 1919 observations.
+The finding made newspaper headlines, made the theory of relativity world famous, and made Einstein a scientific celebrity.
+Of course, the experiment was repeated during the 1922 eclipses, and numerous times since then, with the results in good agreement with the 1919 observations.

 The Big Picture

-The Lunar Reconnaissance Orbiter took this image of the Earth, from around 384,000km away, which shows the moon’s shadow nearly as it finished crossing the United States.
+The Lunar Reconnaissance Orbiter took this image of the Earth, from around 384,000km away, which shows the moon’s shadow as it sat on the eastern coast after it finished crossing the United States.
 Another spectacular image in the Astronomy Photo of the Day collection.

 I had a 400mm lens, which worked fine, but an 800mm would be ideal to image the corona.
 Also more bracketing of the exposures to capture the extremely wide dynamic range of the corona.

 More than one camera, and more than one photographer, would be great.
 Ideally three cameras.
-One needs to be focused on capturing the detail of the sun with a big telephoto lens (or small telescope) of at least 600mm focal length, in full manual mode of course.
-The other one needs to have as wide a lens as possible, in order to capture the rapidly changing light on the landscape as the sun disappears, and will work well in Aperture Priority mode.
-Both cameras need to be on a tripod, since it gets dark during totality.
-It would also be fun to have another photographer and camera capturing the expressions and emotions of the people during this incredible event.
+One needs to be focused on capturing the detail of the sun with a big telephoto lens (or small telescope) of at least 600mm focal length, over a wide range of exposure values.
+The other one needs to have as wide a lens as possible, in order to capture the rapidly changing light on the landscape as the moon’s shadow approaches and the sun disappears.
+It would also be fun to have another camera capturing the entire scene, including the expressions and emotions of the people during this incredible event.

 This is definitely not be the only eclipse I will see!
 The next “easy” total solar eclipses are passing over Chili and Argentina in 2019 and 2020.